id753/nannies-service/README.md

-# 📚Nanny.Services
+# Nanny.Services
 ## A modern web application designed to connect parents with professional and verified babysitters.

-The platform allows users to browse a detailed catalog of caregivers, filter them by specific criteria such as price, popularity, and experience, and book a personal meeting through an integrated appointment system.
+## The platform allows users to browse a detailed catalog of caregivers, filter them by specific criteria such as price, popularity, and experience, and book a personal meeting through an integrated appointment system.

 <p align="center">